 American Airlines Elite Status: How to Get it and What’s in it for You

 American Airlines drastically changed AAdvantage in 2015, with revisions that would come up in stages.
 AAdvantage is making a transition to a partially revenue-based earning scheme, but unlike Delta, American Airlines is introducing the changes gradually.

 Cathay Pacific Marco Polo Elite Status: How to Get it and What’s in it for You

 Cathay Pacific is a member of the OneWorld Alliance and transfer partner of three U.S.-based airline travel programs: American Express Membership Rewards, Starwood Preferred Guest and Citi ThankYou.
 That makes collecting Cathay Pacific miles relatively easy, so if you often fly to Asia, you may want to consider attaining elite status on Cathay Pacific.

 British Airways Elite Status: How to Reach it and What’s in it for You

-British Airways Executive Club is structured a bit differently from many other airline elite programs, mostly because Avios — the airline’s currency — are
+British Airways Executive Club is structured a bit differently from many other airline elite programs, mostly because Avios — the airline’s currency — are points, not miles.

 Elite Status: United Airlines Premier Elite